vnaveen9296/bag_splitter/README.md

 * Processing can also be parallelized when we have access to multiple smaller bags
 * Smaller bags can be directly used as part of your TensorFlow data_input pipeline or one can create different kinds of records (as per one's conventions) out of these smaller bag files beforehand

+## Example Usage
+To split the first 4 seconds of dataset.bag, you can run the command as: python ros_bag_splitter.py dataset.bag 0 4

+## Requirements
+* I used Python2.7 running on Ubuntu 14.04 (VM running inside MacBook Pro as well as AWS EC2 instance)
+* Install numpy (pip install numpy)
+* Install ROS indigo.
+I followed the instructions listed here: http://wiki.ros.org/indigo/Installation/Ubuntu (check if you can run rosbag at terminal after installing it)